Creative Careers Interviews

 Abby Connors' creative journey has been a circuitous route, a twisting and turning road to her dreams.
 She began her career as a music teacher, soon changing her focus to help children with special needs.
 After going back to school to become a school psychologist, she had trouble finding a position in her chosen field and worked a miserable office job.
 Just when things were at a low point, she discovered she loved teaching movement and music to children through a community education program.
 The rest, as they say, is history.

 Abby discovered she had a passion for inventing games and songs to teach children about music, and began a music enrichment program for kids.
 She began presenting her ideas to other teachers, writing articles and books, and she's never looked back.
-Her newest book, Teaching Creativity, is a great resource for teachers and parents alike.
-I'm thrilled to have her here with us today.
-Abby, welcome to Creativity Portal.
+Her book, Teaching Creativity, is a great resource for teachers and parents alike.
+I'm thrilled to have her here with us today!

 Q: Tell us a bit about your creative journey were there a few surprising twists and turns along the path before you found your way to the career of your dreams?